cosmos/cosmos-sdk/docs/architecture/adr-060-abci++-phase-i.md

 > limiting the mempool size by a fixed number of bytes.

-Previous discussions<sup>1</sup> have come to the agreement that Tendermint will perform a request to the application, via `PrepareProposalRequest`, with a certain amount of transactions reaped from Tendermint's local mempool.
+Previous discussions<sup>1</sup> have come to the agreement that Tendermint will perform a request to the application, via `RequestPrepareProposal`, with a certain amount of transactions reaped from Tendermint's local mempool.
 The exact amount of transactions reaped will be determined by a local operator configuration.
 This is referred to as the "one-shot approach" seen in discussions.

-When Tendermint reaps transactions from the local mempool and sends them to the application via `PrepareProposalRequest`, the application will have to evaluate the transactions.
+When Tendermint reaps transactions from the local mempool and sends them to the application via `RequestPrepareProposal`, the application will have to evaluate the transactions.
 Specifically, it will need to inform Tendermint if it should reject and or include each transaction.
 Note, the application can even _replace_ transactions entirely with other transactions.

-When evaluating transactions from `PrepareProposalRequest`, the application will ignore _all_ transactions sent to it in the request and instead reap up to `PrepareProposalRequest.max_tx_bytes` from it's own mempool.
+When evaluating transactions from `RequestPrepareProposal`, the application will ignore _all_ transactions sent to it in the request and instead reap up to `RequestPrepareProposal.max_tx_bytes` from it's own mempool.
 There is no need to execute the transactions for validity as they have already passed CheckTx.

 ### `ProcessProposal`